yesiaw/ptpwn/README.md

 # ptpwn

-Tool to bypass progress reset when modifying user profile in Cisco Packet Tracer.
+Tool for Windows to bypass the annoying progress reset when modifying the user profile in Cisco Packet Tracer.

-### Supported versions
+#### Supported versions

 * 6.2.0.0052
 * 6.3.0.0009
-* 7.0.0.0201
+* 7.0.0.0201 (only the 32-bit version)

-### Instructions
+#### Instructions

 1. Run Packet Tracer.
 2. Run ptpwn.